zhangshi0512/cs5330_project04_calibration-AugmentedReality/README.md

   *Image showing the projection of 3D axes onto the chessboard.*

+  Building upon the pose estimation, the system uses projectPoints to visually represent the spatial orientation of the chessboard by projecting 3D axes onto the image plane.
+This real-time projection tracks the movements of the chessboard, or the camera itself, offering a visual confirmation of the accuracy of the pose estimation.

 - **Task 6: Virtual Object Augmentation**

   ![Virtual Object](res/Task6/Task6_Demo.PNG)

   *Image displaying a virtual object augmented onto the live video feed.*

+  The culmination of the system's capabilities is the overlay of virtual objects onto the live video feed.
+With the camera calibrated and the chessboard's pose known, the system constructs a virtual object in 3D space and projects its image onto the 2D plane of the video feed.
+This ensures that the virtual object maintains the correct orientation and scale as the camera moves, providing a convincing augmented reality experience.

 - **Task 7: Feature Detection Demo**